44 Minutes: The North Hollywood Shoot-Out: Filming

-The building in the real robbery was in North Hollywood, but the building used for the bank in the film was a vacant bank in a strip mall in La Habra, California.
-All of the scenes that are set in the residential streets where the robbers fled were filmed in the actual locations.
+The film was shot primarily in a parking lot in La Habra, California.
+Producer Michael R. Goldstein said the production chose to film in the Los Angeles area rather than Canada to improve its authenticity.
+The filmmakers secured the life rights of the three LAPD SWAT officers who shot Emil Mătăsăreanu, and the officers served as technical advisers.
+Goldstein said the script also drew on newspaper coverage, LAPD and FBI reports, television footage, and conversations with police officers.

 Reception

 John J. Puccio of DVD Town gave the film a mixed review, writing, "Apart from the interview interruptions, one cannot fault the way the actual shoot-out is handled in the film, although that doesn't make it any the less frustrating, real or not. [...]
 What we have is good enough for a television broadcast, but maybe not enough for anything but a rental on DVD."

 In popular culture

 "44 Minutes" is a song by the American thrash metal band Megadeth written by frontman Dave Mustaine that appears on their twelfth studio album, Endgame, which was released on September 15, 2009.
 The third song on the album, the song details the shootout and is named after this film.